GeoTecINIT/BackgroundSensors/README.md

 the [`SensorManager`](#sensormanager) can be used to know which ones of them are available in the device.

-To manage the data collection, an instance of the [`ServiceManager`](#servicemanager) must be created injecting the `BaseSensorRecordingService` (i.e., the service for collecting data from the `BaseSensor`).
-Then, the instance can be used to start and stop the data collection.
+To manage the data collection, an instance of the [`ServiceManager`](#servicemanager) must be created injecting a `SensorRecordingService`.
+We offer two implementations of this service: the `BaseSensorRecordingService` and the `NTPSyncedSensorRecordingService` (syncs the system clock with an NTP server to label the collected samples with the most accurate timestamp).
+Then, the `ServiceManager` instance can be used to start and stop the data collection.

 To start the data collection, a [`CollectionConfiguration`](#collectionconfiguration) must be provided, indicating the type of sensor to collect data from, the sensor delay (i.e., time between samples) and the batch size